dreamer2908/Python-CRC32-Forcer/README.md

 ### Introduction ###

-A command-line tool that lets you change the CRC-32 checksum to any value you want.
+A command-line tool that lets you change the CRC-32 checksum of a file to any value you want.

-Mostly for cool filename like  `No Game No Life Zero [00000000].mkv`
+Mostly for cool filenames like  `No Game No Life Zero [00000000].mkv`

 ### How it works ###